labordynamicsinstitute/ldilab-manual/95-15-linux-remote.md

 **Access a node**

 See [Getting Started Guide](https://biohpc.cornell.edu/lab/userguide.aspx?a=quickstart) and [Remote Access](https://biohpc.cornell.edu/lab/doc/Remote_access.pdf).
 SSH is the best path (if you don't need graphical applications).
+See [Access via VSCode](linux-vscode) for a more user-friendly way to use SSH to access the server.

 Note that, for off-campus access, you will need to use Cornell VPN.
 Instructions can be found [here](https://it.cornell.edu/cuvpn).

-For VNC:
+For **VNC**:

 - Once your have a reserved node, click ["My Reservation"](https://biohpc.cornell.edu/lab/labresman.aspx) to manage all your active reservations.
 - Choose your reservation.